joagre/ratatoskr/ideas/r.md

 }
 ```

-Anonymous functions are defined like this:
+Define an anonymous function like this:

 ```
 (a, b) => {